-- Most people will repeatedly test instances of their initial perception or "rule" in an attempt to demonstrate that it is true. - Contrary to the scientific method, in which we do our best to prove that we are wrong! - The process of "making sense" of information often falls prey to "confirmation bias." - Also influenced by "anchoring heuristic," in which initial impression is resistant to change - Not only do we seek (and preferentially notice) information that confirms initial impressions, we also interpret ambiguous evidence consistent with initial impressions, AND we tend to forget evidence that contradicted our initial impression - Challenging confirmation bias ...
-Imagine that the behavior were the opposite of what it is ... would you still reach the same conclusion?
+- The process of "making sense" of information often falls prey to "confirmation bias." - Also influenced by "anchoring heuristic," in which initial impression is resistant to change - Challenging confirmation bias ...Imagine that the evidence were the opposite ... would you still reach the same conclusion?